FuadAbdullah/material_quran/README.md

 - Program smart search function where user can search for surah title, surah keywords etc.
 - Program a feature to display last read surah.

-## Changelog (25/05/2021)
+## Changelog (26/05/2021)
-- Implemented lazy loading to dynamically load surah list in surah selection page.
+- Programmed the navigation bar to display pages respective to button tapped.
+- Added search page with placeholder text.
+Not functional for now.
+- Altered surah selection page behaviour to omit appbar when displayed from navigation bar or home page.

 ## Credits